BIAOXYZ/myNotes/programming_notes/computer_science_topics/CS_others.md

 ## DB project

+Let's make a SQL parser so we can provide a familiar interface to non-sql datastores! https://github.com/mozilla/moz-sql-parser

 BusTub https://github.com/cmu-db/bustub || https://15445.courses.cs.cmu.edu/
 - > BusTub is a relational database management system built at Carnegie Mellon University for the Introduction to Database Systems (15-445/645) course.
 This system was developed for educational purposes and should not be used in production environments.